TwistPHP/TwistPHP/docs/examples/database/2-modify.md

 # Modify table rows

-Database objects allow really easy modifying of database rows in a simple, OO manner.
+Database objects allow really easy modifying of database rows in a simple, object-oriented manner.

 ## Get a row from the database